What are Shareholder Loans?

 Unlike a true loan, it does not have a maturity date and the interest is PIK so the value of the investment grows over time.
 The coupon which can range between 8% and 12% acts as a hurdle rate for the common investors meaning that unless the overall return on the deal is greater than the hurdle rate, they will not see share appreciation.
 The preferred lender is guaranteed the rate of return on the loan, which is the coupon provided that the final sale of the company is great enough to pay back all lenders plus the outstanding balance of the shareholder loan.

 The formula to calculate the value of shareholder loan over time is:

 The increased value each year is effectively the interest on the loan as shown in the following example:

 Note: The sponsors will only receive cash in Year 5, and the exit value of the deal is greater than the value of the outstanding debt.

-Shareholder loans do not have a maturity and they do not pay cash interest but rather PIK.
-The interest, unlike PIK interest on mezzanine, is not tax deductible.
+Shareholder loans do not have a maturity date and they do not pay cash interest but rather PIK.
+The interest, unlike PIK interest on the mezzanine, is not tax-deductible.
 In order to not be capped by the return on the loan, sponsors will all invest in the common or ordinary equity of the company as well.
 This is sometimes called the investor strip and it is often where the management stake resides.
 If there is an upside on the deal, the sponsor will now benefit from that as well enhancing the overall return.
 Importantly, the shareholder loans do not count toward the overall leverage of the company for the purpose of defining leverage in the debt agreements.